Introduction to MySQL

 Some of the key features of MySQL are:

-- Implemented language – MySQL Written in C, C++.
+- Implemented language – MySQL Written in C and C++.

 - Powerful – MySql handles a large subset of the data with the functionality of the most powerful database packages.
-So it makes MySQL is a very powerful program.
+So it makes MySQL a compelling program.

-- Operating systems – On many operating systems the MySQL works with many languages like C, C++, PHP, PERL, JAVA, and so on.
+- Operating systems – On many operating systems, MySQL works with many languages like C, C++, PHP, PERL, JAVA, and so on.

-- Large data sets – With large data sets MySQL works well and even very fast.
+- Large data sets – MySQL works well and quickly with large data sets.

-- Web development – MySQL can also be used in web applications as it is working with PHP and most web development languages.
+- Web development – You can also use MySQL in web applications because it works with PHP and most web development languages.

 - Supports large databases – MySQL works with large databases.
-The default file size limit for a table is 4GB, which can be increased depending on the operating system, up to 50 million rows or more in a table.
+The default file size limit for a table is 4GB, but you can increase it depending on the operating system.
+A table can hold up to 50 million rows or more.

 - Multi-layered design – MySQL is a multi-layered server design with independent modules.
-As it is fully multithreaded by using kernel threads, it uses multiple CPUs if they are available.
+MySQL utilizes multiple CPUs if available as it is fully multithreaded and uses kernel threads.

 - Client/server environment – MySQL Server works in embedded or client/server systems.